Dechie/my-news-app/README.md

 are divided into respective folders.

 ## notable files in the whole project include:
+- `lib/locator.dart`: used to register api's and providers so that the views and viewmodels access them easily.
 - `lib/core/constants/app_contstants.dart`: contains the string values of the routes of all the screens in the app: i.e, "views" in the mvvm convention, and hence all the possible screens for navigation.
 - `lib/ui/router.dart`: generates routes for the named navigator to use
 - `lib/ui/shared/dummy_data.dart`: since we didn't implement real api and auth